Fats are either saturated or unsaturated; know the difference? by Good Health

 Good Health NZ - fire

 Fats can be utilised as a fuel, just like glucose, but in a different way in our mitochondria (cell powerhouses).
 A healthy metabolism is not overloaded with energy and able to switch between these 2 fuel sources (and the other two substrates, ketones and lactate).
-Glucose is thought to be the main fuel utilised during waking hours and for “explosive”, fast movement, whereas fat is preferentially “burned” during sleep and during endurance type activities, but we swap between them all the time, when healthy.
+Glucose is thought to be the main fuel utilised during waking hours and for “explosive”, fast movement, whereas fat is preferentially “burned” during sleep and during endurance type activities, but a healthy metabolism should be able to swap between them relatively easily.
 Fat can also be utilised in the form of ketones but that is a topic for another day!
 The key thing to remember is that if you are not eating ultra-processed foods or much in the way of refined oils and sugar, so that you are keeping your insulin within normal levels, you should be able to switch between fuel sources with ease.

 The final skinny on fat

 The important thing to remember is that fats are an important part of our diet and should be eaten in whole food form, not in the form of industrially produced oils.
 Eating natural, animal fats from land and sea animals is not bad and, in fact, could be the very thing that made us human.
-They contain fat soluble vitamins, A, C, D, and E, and are very stable and contain many little-known, healthy fatty acids like CLA and trans-vaccenic acid, and odd-chain FAs like C15.
+They contain the essential fat-soluble vitamins, A, C, D, and E, in the forms that our bodies require, and are very stable and contain many little-known, healthy fatty acids like CLA and trans-vaccenic acid, and odd-chain FAs like C15.

 Dietary fat is a much more complex and nuanced topic than most healthcare providers would have you believe.
 To make things simpler, avoid vegetable oils, especially if they’re hydrogenated, as much as possible.
 These are the fats you would find in processed and junk “foods”.
 Deep fried foods should be avoided at all costs due to the toxic nature of the vegetable oils when they are heated.
 If you can find a takeaway bar that still uses highly stable beef tallow or pork lard (any kind of meat dripping or rendered fat) to fry with, that is a much healthier choice.
 At the end of the day, don’t fear the natural fat, just the oil!